What is a human-readable password?

 Password phrase tool

 Build a human-readable password with this custom word password generator.
-You can choose the number of words, case style, separator symbol, and optional number blocks to create a passphrase-style password that stays random while remaining easier to read and share.
+Choose the word count, case style, separator symbol, and optional number blocks to create a passphrase-style result that is easier to read and transfer accurately.

 A standard password generator focuses on character variety.
 A custom word password generator lets you keep a phrase-based structure while still controlling the details around numbers, separator symbols, and letter styling.

-That makes it a good fit for IT workers, support teams, and administrators who need passwords that are random but still human readable enough to share, type, or verify with less friction.
+That makes it a good fit for IT workers, support teams, and administrators who need passwords that are random but still human readable enough to transfer, type, or verify with less friction.

 A human-readable password can be a good fit for onboarding, temporary credentials, support workflows, and internal handoffs where somebody may need to type or verify the password accurately.
 This page gives you more control than a fixed three word format.